typelevel/cats-effect/docs/thread-model.md

 ```scala
 trait Deferred[F[_], A] {
   def get: F[A]

   def complete(a: A): F[Unit]
 }
 ```

-`Deferred#get` is semantically blocking until `Deferred#complete` is called and cats effect provides many more semantically blocking abstractions like semaphores that are built on top of this.
+`Deferred#get` is fiber blocking until `Deferred#complete` is called and cats effect provides many more fiber blocking abstractions like semaphores that are built on top of this.

 ## Summary thus far